module:db

 Multiple pools of the same type can be opened, just add N suffix to all database config parameters where N is a number, referer to such pools in the code as poolN or by an alias.

-db-sqlite1-pool = /path/billing db-sqlite1-pool-max = 10 db-sqlite1-pool-options = journal_mode:OFF db-sqlite1-pool-alias = billingand in the Javascript using callback or await:
+db-sqlite1-pool = /path/billing db-sqlite1-pool-max = 10 db-sqlite1-pool-options = journal_mode:OFF db-sqlite1-pool-alias = billingand use in Javascript by alias using callback or await:

 db.select("bills", { status: "ok" }, { pool: "billing" }, lib.log) await db.aselect("bills", { status: "ok" }, { pool: "billing" })